🎉✨ The mentored sprints for diverse community members are back for PyCon US 2021✨🎉

 Furthermore, it serves as an excellent opportunity for many open source projects to get some practical advice around inclusion and how to serve a global and diverse pool of contributors.
 And perhaps establish longer-term mentor-mentee or contributor relationships.

 PyCon US is the biggest Python conference organized every year, thousands of developers, teachers, maintainers, and aficionados attend the event every year.
 As such it provides a unique opportunity to bring together creators, maintainers, and users for a few days.

 By running similar events in smaller conferences, we have learned that the attendees (and projects) get much more out of it by having maintainers, organizers, and attendees working together.
 This way, the maintainers of a particular package can provide directed, effective and in-person mentoring to a group of individuals, and the attendees feel more confident and usually leave with a higher sense of accomplishment.

-The call for contributors (individuals willing to participate in the sprint) will remain open until the 15th of May 2020and we encourage anyone interested to attend.
+The call for contributors (individuals willing to participate in the sprint) will remain open until the day before the event and we encourage anyone interested to attend.